Video and Business Strategy

 (or more) daily conversions

 This campaign size represents a large business that operates across multiple channels and has a stable marketing strategy.
 Businesses in this category often want to test the efficiency of their individual marketing channels or develop a clearer picture of their overall marketing performance.
-This type of campaign is considered stable because businesses of this size are typically stable and provide huge amounts of data for campaign optimization.

 Additional Consumer Data Insights

-Conversion data can reveal a business’ business trend, a model of business growth that can be used to measure and predict long-term performance and create a long-term budget allocation guideline.
+Conversion data can faciliate long-term business growth forecasting, a model of business growth that can be used to measure and predict long-term performance and create a long-term budget allocation guideline.
 Conversion data also provides insight into a business’ conversion rate with a particular channel, which can be compared against conversion rates for other marketing channels.
 The conversion rate offers a way to level the playing field between several separate marketing channels and analyze them on more than their individual KPIs to understand which components of marketing strategy are most and least successful.
 Conversion data can also show what percentage of overall conversions for a business can be attributed to one individual channel.
 When plotted against budget allocated to each marketing channel, this information about conversion can reveal the relative efficiency of each individual marketing channel at driving conversion and suggest ways to reallocate overall marketing budget to increase efficiency or scale.

 Average Order Value and Campaign Performance

-Lower average order values correlate to higher cost-per-acquisition, higher consumer retention and larger lifetime value.
 As order value increases, the number of orders per day required to sustain a return on investment decreases.
 The chart below outlines the relationship between order value and orders per day for a hypothetical business with a $5000 monthly budget and a monthly goal of a 2x return on investment:

 Extremely Large Order Values